lukdav/RUD-Band/README.md

 - Try to submit the form with an incorrect repeated password and verify that a relevant error message appears.
 - Try to submit the form with all inputs valid and verify that a success message appears.

-Please note the Modal still requires verification to be addressed.
+Please note, the modal still requires verification for 'repeated password' to be addressed.
+This will require javascript to confirm password inputs match.

 ---

 ## Bugs

-The heading blur (box-shadow) could not be styled using an id or class in the style.css file.
-The problem was resolved using a direct style on the element in the html files however this is not ideal and will be further investigated.
+The heading 'blur' (box-shadow) could not be styled using an id or class in the style.css file.
+The problem was resolved using a direct style on the element in the html files, however this is not ideal and will be further investigated.

 ## Deployment